metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 | 200      | Business    | November 1, 2020  |
 | 400      | Premium     | November 1, 2020  |

+### Required conditions

-To sum a column based on multiple _mandatory_ conditions, combine the conditions using the `AND` operator:
+To sum a column based on multiple required conditions, combine the conditions using the `AND` operator:

 ```
 SumIf([Payment], ([Plan] = "Basic" AND month([Date Received]) = 10))
 ```

-This expression would return 200 on the sample data above, as it sums all of the payments received for Basic Plans in October.
+This expression would return 200 on the sample data above: the sum of all of the payments received for Basic Plans in October.

+### Optional conditions

-To sum a column with multiple _optional_ conditions, combine the conditions using the `OR` operator:
+To sum a column with multiple optional conditions, combine the conditions using the `OR` operator:

 ```
 SumIf([Payment], ([Plan] = "Basic" OR [Plan] = "Business"))